seasid3/pands-project/README.md

 The coding (which is saved in analysis.py) for each of the above analytical approaches, along with associated referencing, is discussed in detail in the specific sections below.

-I asked ChatGPT how to save each of the outputs to .txt file (see conversation: https://chatgpt.com/share/681e2a86-9e3c-800d-853b-50794b23798d), and although the outputs are savevd to the file, they are also copied below to allow discussion.
+Having completed some of the analyses, I then asked ChatGPT how to save each of the outputs to .txt file (see conversation: https://chatgpt.com/share/681e2a86-9e3c-800d-853b-50794b23798d), and although the outputs are savevd to the file, they are also copied below to allow discussion and conclusion and to justify the iterative analysis I carried out in the subsequent steps.

 ## *Analysis 1: Summary Statistics*